 For over 20 years, Lee was a regular guest lecturer at the Insurance Law class at the University of South Dakota.
 His lectures focused on the intricacies of insurance litigation, and how to prepare and handle litigation with insurance companies.

 Joe grew up and graduated from high school in Dell Rapids, South Dakota.
 After receiving his undergraduate degree at the University of South Dakota’s Beacom School of Business in 2014, Joe continued his education in Vermillion and graduated from the University of South Dakota School of Law with honors in 2017.
 While in law school, Joe was a member of the Moot Court Board, participated on the Trial Team, and was the treasurer of the Student Bar Association.

 Read more about Joe

-Joe enjoys all of South Dakota’s outdoor activities, including pheasant hunting with his dog June, deer hunting, golfing, and fishing local lakes and the Missouri River.
+Outside of spending time with his family, Joe enjoys all of South Dakota’s outdoor activities, including pheasant hunting with his dogs, deer hunting, golfing, and fishing local lakes and the Missouri River.